 The seismic upgrade of Lewis Hall was first put on our radar in Spring 2018.
 At that point, we were told we would not be moved out of Lewis Hall, although people would be displaced temporarily to another part of the building.
 Intrusive, yes, but far less invasive than having our whole department move out of Lewis for three months (fingers very much crossed; by the time you read this we will know if this schedule is upheld).
 Moving from roughly 28,000 square feet in Lewis Hall, we were given an 1,800 square feet staff suite in the basement of Gerberding Hall.
 Some begging and pleading resulted in additional student space in Gerberding, and thanks to the charity of Biology and Physics, space for faculty and students.
 The main effort consisted of boxing everything up and coordinating the move of well over 50 people.
 Here too there is a silver lining: upon our return to Lewis Hall, we are likely not to have the ceilings come down on us during a major earthquake!

 We celebrate the arrival of new faculty member: Associate Professor Tom Trogdon joins us from the Mathematics Department at UC Irvine.
 If the name rings a bell, you are right: Tom is a PhD graduate (2013) from our department.
 Tom is a self-proclaimed probabilistic numerical analyst.
 He arrives with an NSF Career Grant and two prizes from the Society for Industrial and Applied Mathematics.
 While gaining one faculty member, we lost another: Associate Professor Ulrich Hetmaniuk has decided to leave the University, after a one year leave-of-absence.
 I want to thank Ulrich for his service to the Department and the University, during his more than decade-long stay with us.
 Next, on the faculty front, Assistant Professor Sasha Aravkin was promoted to Associate Professor, effective September 16, 2019.
 Congratulations Sasha!
 I want to highlight Professor Chris Bretherton’s election to the National Academy of Sciences this year.
 This is a tremendous honor, and Chris is the first faculty member from the Department to be so recognized.
 Moving on to staff, Derek Franz, the Department’s fiscal specialist left after ten years with us, for a higher-level position in Mechanical Engineering.
 Derek’s position has been temporarily filled by Mary Akhtar.
-A more permanent replacement will be searched for soon, after Mary has decided to leave WA state to and move to the DC area.
+A more permanent replacement will be searched for soon, since Mary has decided to leave WA state and move to the DC area.

 Our department graduated 3 students with PhD degrees, 47 students with MS degrees in CFRM, and 58 students with MS degrees in applied mathematics.
 Our department has by far the largest MS program in the College of Arts & Sciences!
 A photo special on our ever-larger graduation ceremony is available here, as is a list of faculty and student awards recognized here and a list of all degree recipients.
 As usual, our CFRM graduates and a good number of our applied math MS graduates are moving on to interesting industry positions.
 Some of our applied mathematics graduates are continuing in PhD programs, either with us or elsewhere.
 Amath MS graduate Soraya Terrab tells you about how she returned to Colorado after her year here.
 Our PhD students continue to do well in placement too.
 All three are staying in academia this year, at UW (2) and MIT.
 Newly minted PhD Sam Rudy tells you about his NSF postdoctoral fellowship and his upcoming position at MIT here.
-Our students continue to do well after they leave us, as you can read in Yian Ma’s article [link].
+Our students continue to do well after they leave us, as you can read in Yian Ma’s article here.
 Yian is starting a tenure-track position at UCSD’s Computer Science Department, after being a Postdoctoral Fellow at Berkeley.